dakzilla/magento2-intervention-image-helper/README.md

 + Some features from the Intervention Image library (like canvas or output streaming) are not available (but may be implemented later)

 ## Compatibility
-This module has been tested with Magento 2.1.5.
+This module has been tested with Magento 2.1 and Magento 2.2.0.
 As Magento 2 is still evolving rapidly, there is no guarantee that it will work with every version.
 However, as this package is unassuming in what it achieves and respects Magento 2 best coding practices, I see no reason why it should cause issues in your installation.

 ## Requirements
 + PHP 7.0 and above
-+ Magento 2.1.0 and above
++ Magento 2.1 or 2.2 Open Source or Commerce Edition
-+ GD or Imagick library
++ GD library
 + Fileinfo Extension

 ## To-do